bkedge/InspirationalKanyeBot/README.md

-# InspirationalKanyeBot
+# TwitterToPicture
-Bot that scrapes tweets from kanye west and overlays text of tweet onto a picture of nature
+Bot that scrapes tweets from specified twitter account and overlays text of tweet onto a picture